Geology

 Email: info@knutsfordu3a.co.uk

-The Geology group meets once or twice a month, on Tuesdays at 8:00pm.
-The meetings are a mix of some online (using Zoom) and some face-to-face at a member’s house.
+The Geology group meets on the first and third Tuesdays of each month, at 7:45pm.
+The meetings are a mix of some online (using Zoom) and some in-person at a member’s house.
 They usually feature a talk, supported by slides or geological specimens, by a member of the group.
 There are also several field trips each year.

 Please contact Mike Regan if you are interested in joining the group.